pollev/Kringlecon-2-Turtle-Doves/index.md

 The game can be properly played, but the goal is ofcourse to win it by cheating.

-Here are some screenshots to give you an idea of what this is all about First we can select our difficulty:
+Here are some screenshots to give you an idea of what this is all about.

+First we can select our difficulty:

 ![Trail Select Game](images/trail_select_game.png)

 Then we always start at the following shop screen, there are some interesting things you can do here, but all challenges can be solved without really interacting with this screen.
 So we just always accept the default values and continue.

 ![Trail Shop](images/trail_shop.png)

 This is what the game itself looks like.
 Note the 'URL-bar' to simulate a real browser game.
 The goal is to cover the distance of 8000 without losing all your characters.
 Pressing 'Go' will increase your distance travelled and trigger all kinds of events.

 ![Trail Easy](images/trail_easy.png)

 If you manage to complete the game, the result looks like this:

 ![Trail Solved](images/trail_solved.png)

 #### Solution